The Dark Art of Mulch

 Mulching is like a love blanket.
-It conditions the soil & creates an environment for the worker bees of your garden to thrive: worms + microbes + fungi all love moist & dark warm spaces.
+It conditions the soil & creates an environment for the heavy lifters in your garden to thrive: worms + microbes + fungi all love moist & dark spaces.

-Mulching also regulates soil temperature to reduce stress against drought & heavy rain shock.
+Mulching also regulates soil temperature & reduce stress from drought & weather shocks.

-And mulching helps to supress weeds and seed germination.
+And mulching helps to suppress weed and seed germination.

 How to mulch?

 A thin layer of mulch doesn’t really do the trick.
-Whereas a love blanket 15-20cm deep blocks out the light and reduces seed germination, and works wonders.
+Whereas a thick blanket 10-15cm deep blocks out the light to reduce seed germination, and works wonders.

 The thicker the layer, the less often you need to apply it.
 And I recommend topping up your mulch once a year, in early spring, to set your garden up for the following year.